 Common mistakes

-- Letting AI write the agenda verbatim.
+- Letting the AI write the agenda verbatim.
 AI agendas are smooth and generic; real 1-on-1s need named tension.

 - No follow-up note.
 The conversation evaporates by Tuesday and the next 1-on-1 starts from zero.